PowerDNS/pdns/pdns/README-dnsdist.md

 ---------
 `dnsdist` depends on boost, Lua or LuaJIT and a pretty recent C++ compiler (g++ 4.8 or higher, clang 3.5 or higher).
-It can optionally use libsodium for encrypted communications with its client.
+It can optionally use libsodium for encrypted communications with its client, protobuf for remote logging and re2 for regular expression matching.

 Should `dnsdist` be run on a system with systemd, it is highly recommended to have the systemd header files (`libsystemd-dev` on debian and `systemd-devel` on CentOS)